 The director represents the administrative and academic leadership of the CSDC and is assisted by the associate director in this capacity.
-The research coordinator is responsible for the financial accounts, administration, funding requests, and the media lab maintenance, as well as other related tasks.
-The headquarters of the CSDC are currently located at McGill University.
+The Centre manager is responsible for the financial accounts, administration, funding requests, and the media lab maintenance, as well as other related tasks.
+The headquarters of the CSDC are currently located at Université de Montréal.

-The Centre is guided by the Steering Committee, which is charged with decisions relating to the implementation of planned activities, deciding budgetary and other resource allocations and providing ongoing oversight of the centre’s activities.
-The Steering Committee is composed of the research coordinator, one full member from each of the partner universities and is chaired by the Director.
+The Centre is governed by the Steering Committee, which is charged with decisions relating to the implementation of planned activities, deciding budgetary and other resource allocations and providing ongoing oversight of the Centre’s activities.
+The Steering Committee is composed of one full member from each of the partner universities, the Centre manager, and is chaired by the Director.

 The Scientific Advisory Committee is made up of leading Canadian and international scholars from communication, economics, geography, political science and sociology.
 Its role is to provide expert advice on research directions and funding opportunities and to evaluate the Centre’s progress in achieving the goals of its research program and training and dissemination activities.

 The role of the Knowledge Mobilization Committee is to enhance awareness of the Centre’s activities, to identify areas where the Centre’s research can advance public debate and the development of public policy on issues relating to democratic citizenship, and to evaluate the Centre’s progress toward the achievement of its knowledge mobilization goals.